csrhddlam/axial-deeplab/README.md

   year={2020}
 }
 ```
 Currently, only ImageNet classification with the "Conv-Stem + Axial-Attention" backbone is supported.
-If you are interested in contributing to this repo, you can open an issue and we can further discuss.
+If you are interested in contributing to this repo, please open an issue and we can further discuss.

 ### Preparation